 - 10-20% have rapid cycling - defined as four or more cycles of depression and mania a year, with no intervening asymptomatic episodes.

-Clinical assessment of a patient with bipolar disorderDetailed history of the episode - symptoms, presence of hallucinations or delusions, collateral history if the patient consents to this:
+Take a detailed history of the episode - symptoms, presence of hallucinations or delusions, collateral history if the patient consents to this:

 - Any previous episodes of mania or depression.